 The recipe for recheado masala uses the same technique.

 The instructions are explicit about not overcooking the coconut or the onions.
 If you allow them to colour too much it will impact the bright presentation of this dish.

 The recipe, as presented, uses chicken thighs.
 You could well substitute chicken drumsticks, Marylands, or even a whole chicken cut into pieces.
 If you do this you will need to adjust the cooking times.
-If so, I would increase the time before you add the potatoes to make sure they don’t overcook.

 - 800 g chicken thigh fillets - cut into 5cm pieces